|Nutritional Guidelines (per serving)|

 Soak a hazelnut in maraschino liqueur for at least 2 hours (if time allows, 24 hours is ideal).

-Add the gin, sweet vermouth, and maraschino and fill with ice.
+Add the gin, sweet vermouth, and dash of maraschino; fill with ice.

 - While you might be inclined to pour a dry gin in this drink, give other styles a try.
 In classic recipes, Old Tom, Plymouth, and even genever were often used and any of them will do well in this drink.